-- Seal windows and doors with weather stripping - Check attic and basement for possible entry sites - Check utility and pipe access points to the house - Check window screens - Seal cracks and crevices created by house siding - Use a vacuum cleaner to pick up beetles - If spraying for beetles inside, remove dead beetles with a vacuum cleaner - Seal between logs if residence is a log home
+- Seal windows and doors with weather stripping. - Check attic and basement for possible entry sites. - Check utility and pipe access points to the house. - Check window screens for holes and gaps. - Seal cracks and crevices in house siding. - Use a vacuum cleaner to pick up beetles. - If spraying for beetles inside, remove the dead beetles with a vacuum cleaner. - Empty the vacuum cleaner canister if beetles are in it. - Seal between logs if residence is a log home.